This Liberty Bell Timeline Scavenger Hunt will make it easy to teach kids all the interesting facts about the Liberty Bell.

-The Liberty Bell
+The Liberty Bell Facts

-The Liberty Bell had very humble beginnings – it was originally ordered by the colonial Assembly of Pennsylvania to hang in the State House.
-The bell would be rung to announce meetings and important events.
+The Liberty Bell had very humble beginnings.
+The colonial Assembly of Pennsylvania originally ordered it to hang in the State House.
+They would ring the bell to announce meetings and important events.

 Did you know:

-- The old State House bell was first called the “Liberty Bell” by a group trying to outlaw slavery.
+- The old State House bell was first called the Liberty Bell by a group trying to outlaw slavery.
 These abolitionists remembered the words on the bell and, in the 1830s, adopted it as a symbol of their cause.

 - Beginning in the late 1800s, the Liberty Bell traveled around the country to expositions and fairs to help heal the divisions of the Civil War.

-- The bell weighs 2080 pounds and is made of 70 percent copper, 25 percent tin, and small amounts of lead, zinc, gold and silver.
+- The bell weighs 2080 pounds and is made of 70 percent copper, 25 percent tin, and small amounts of lead, zinc, gold, and silver.

-Your children can search for the answers using these websites:
+Tweens can search for the answers using these websites: